MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/inventory-availability-checks.md

 When the **Enable stock check in app** setting is turned off, Commerce doesn't perform an inventory availability check during add to cart and order checkout actions.

 > [!NOTE]
-> - On point of sale (POS), there's no inventory availability check functionality for when a customer adds a product to the cart, or when an order is checked out.
+> - In point of sale (POS), there's no inventory availability check functionality for when a customer adds a product to the cart, or when an order is checked out.
 Store employees can use the [POS inventory lookup](pos-inventory-lookup-operation.md) operation to manually check product availability before orders are checked out.
-> - If your business requires an automatic inventory availability check on POS, Microsoft recommends that you build your own customizations.
+> - If your business requires an automatic inventory availability check in POS, Microsoft recommends that you build your own customizations.

 [!INCLUDE[footer-include](../includes/footer-banner.md)]